 Our Chef Mickey’s Review

-Our reservation for Chef Mickey’s was for 7:40 am and we planned that on purpose so we could eat and then go right over to Magic Kingdom.
-The Monorail resorts allow dining guests to park in the lot for three hours.
-They frown upon guests parking and leaving their car at the resort all day, taking up spots for other dining and day guests.
-We did not spend more than 1.5 hours at Magic Kingdom (because it was pouring that day), so we stayed in the three hour parking allotted time frame.
+As we were not staying at one of the Monorail Resorts (Disney’s Polynesian Resort, Disney’s Contemporary Resort, or Disney’s Grand Floridian Resort and Spa) during this trip, we decided to drive to breakfast.
+When dining at one of the Monorail Resorts, guests are allowed to park in the lot for three hours.
+Disney frowns upon guests parking and leaving their car at the resort all day, as these spots are designated for guests either staying at the resort or have a current dining reservation.
+We did not spend more than 1.5 hours at Magic Kingdom (because it was pouring that day), so we easily stayed in the three-hour parking allotted time frame.

 If You Would Like To Listen To This Review Instead

 If you would rather listen to this review or if you would like to listen to it and also read it (we always recommend such things) then you can listen to this review directly below.

 When we arrived to Chef Mickey’s that morning, there was quite a long line to check in.
 After about 10 minutes, we were greeted by, and checked in with, the hostess.
 After checking in, we moved into a waiting area that has a few benches to sit at.
 There is also a Disney PhotoPass+ photographer available that will take your family photos with a Chef Mickey’s statue.
 Basically, it’s something to do while you wait, and prepare yourself for the sensory overload that is the Chef Mickey’s experience.
 The line to take photos moved pretty quickly and I think we waited about 20 minutes before we were seated.